nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 In addition to creating **only one** [`ApplicationContext`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html) in a typical Spring Boot application, there is possibility to create **multiple** instances of `ApplicationContext` in a single _Spring Boot_ application.
-These contexts can form a parent-child relationships between them.
+These contexts can form parent-child relationships between them.
 This way we don't have anymore a single `ApplicationContext` containing all _beans_ defined in the application.
 Rather we can have a hierarchy of contexts each containing _beans_ defined within themselves.
-In addition, forming the parent-child relationships between contexts, accessibility of _beans_ defined in one context from another contexts can be controlled.
+In addition, forming the parent-child relationships between contexts, accessibility of _beans_ defined in a context can be controlled.

 ### Introduction